How To Wash Down Jackets With 7 Awesome Steps

 Step 2: Put The Detergent In

 The next step is to put the detergent in.
 Make sure you’re using a Down-specific detergent.
-You should follow up on the directions on there for how much you want to put in.
+You should follow up on the directions for how much you want to put in.

 Step 3: Setting Up The Washing Machine And Wash